MicrosoftEdge/WebView2Feedback/specs/BrowserProcessExited.md

   /// Add an event handler for the `BrowserProcessExited` event.
   /// The `BrowserProcessExited` event is raised when the collection of WebView2
   /// Runtime processes associated to this environment terminate due to a
-  /// browser process error or normal shutdown (e.g., when all associated
+  /// browser process error or normal shutdown (for example, when all associated
   /// WebViews are closed), after all resources (including the user data folder)
   /// have been released.
   ///